 - 5. The simulated data sets (say, 200 per simulation model) are used as data input for an estimation with the RSiena software.
-Stochastic actor-oriented models are specified according to the theoretical models in step 1.
-This step of re-estimating models may take a considerable amount of computation time as the number of simulation models is relatively large and the simulation-based estimation of parameters of the SIENA method is time-consuming.
-However, by using parallel computing the effective computing time can be largely reduced. - 6.
-For each SAOM fit to the simulated data sets, the percentage of cases is calculated in which significant parameters were estimated in the re-estimation step 5.
+SAOMs are specified according to the theoretical models in step 1.
+This step of reestimating models may take a considerable amount of computation time as the number of simulation models is relatively large and the simulation-based estimation of parameters of the RSiena software is time-consuming.
+However, by using parallel computing, the effective computing time can be largely reduced. - 6.
+For each SAOM fit to the simulated data sets, the percentage of cases is calculated in which significant parameters were estimated in the reestimation step 5.
 The statistical power evaluation will firstly focus on social mechanisms about which hypotheses have been formulated, even though the procedure can be valuable to explore how a study design is likely to impact the interpretation of other effects in the model.
-The significance can, for example, be tested at a $\alpha = 0.05$ significance level.
-A more efficient estimator could be given by estimating the mean and standard deviation of the parameter estimate or the mean of the t-ratios (with assumed variance 1) and estimate power from there4.
+The significance can, for example, be tested at an $\alpha = .05$ significance level.
+A more efficient estimator could be given by estimating the mean and standard deviation of the parameter estimate or the mean of the t ratios (with assumed variance 1) and estimate power from there.
 The percentage of (correctly) rejected null hypotheses (of no effect) is an estimate of the statistical power of the study design.
 If several study designs seem to provide satisfactory power, then the least costly can be chosen and the longitudinal study can be conducted.
 If the power in all study designs is too low, then changes should be considered.
 This corresponds to updating the study designs in step 3.